 Our training focuses on developing students to produce quality research and obtain placement as tenure-track faculty at very high research-active universities.
 Because research requires strong analytical skills, individuals holding the equivalent of a bachelor's degree and two semesters of quantitative coursework at the college level (i.e., mathematics, statistics, economics, etc.) are eligible to apply for admission to the PhD program.
 Our admission selection committees look for complete and competitive applicants as well as the ability to conduct, analyze, write and present research.
 The profile of a competitive applicant is as follows:

 - GPA – overall undergraduate GPA 3.4 or higher and overall graduate GPA 3.8 or higher.
-(University of Maryland Graduate School states that the overall GPA for either level of education should be lower than 3.0)
+(University of Maryland Graduate School states that the overall GPA for either level of education should not be lower than 3.0)

-- Test Scores
+- Test scores

 - GMAT test scores = 700 or higher.